 Possess valid certification in first aid and CPR from a recognized provider.

 Recognized providers include St. John Ambulance, Canadian Red Cross, WorkSafe BC, Lifesaving Society, EMP Canada, and the Academy of Emergency Training.
 Other providers will be reviewed by the College before being accepted.
-Online courses are not acceptable.
+Online courses without an in-class training component are NOT acceptable.

 It is the responsibility of a pharmacist to determine the specific courses based on their individual competence and practice needs.
 A pharmacist must ensure that their chosen course provides certification in both first aid and CPR.
 A standalone CPR course is not acceptable, as it does not include first aid certification.

 Submit the Application for Certification – Drug Administration by Injection and Intranasal Route to the College.